alirezaomidi/isfahanlug-telegrambot-presentation/slide.md

 ### Sweet Python!

-In order to make requests, we need an interface.
+In order to write out bot, we need an interface.
 Here we use `python-telegram-bot` which is written in Python.

-It is under development and is well written. check out the [project site](https://github.com/leandrotoledo/python-telegram-bot).
+It is under development and is well written.
+Good documentation and has wiki.
+check out the [project site](https://github.com/leandrotoledo/python-telegram-bot).
 --